abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 97: April 8, 2018

+Today's Progress:  Working on NSF Fee Calculator.

+Thoughts: Set up basic form and started adding Jquery functionality.
+Wanting to build form validation into each field too.

+Link to work: n/a

 ### Day 96: April 7, 2018

 Today's Progress:  Workin on Tic Tac Toe and NSF Fee Calculator

-Thoughts: Coninuted working on Tic Tac Toe with minimax algorithm but cannot get it to work.
+Thoughts: Continued working on Tic Tac Toe with minimax algorithm but cannot get it to work.
 Started building an NSF Fee Calculator app as a side project for work. :)

 Link to work: n/a